3rd/devstream.tv/README.md

 ### The source code of devstream.tv

-I just started working on this project, I'm considering open-sourcing it in the future - but for now it's closed.
+The full source code of devstream.tv will probably be open-sourced in the near future, I just want to make it work before I prepare it for OS collaboration.